mahamasiff/DL-Project-Group3/README.md

 Most existing machine learning approaches remain limited to binary classification tasks such as lick vs no-lick and often rely on handcrafted statistical features.

-This project investigates whether deep spatio-temporal neural architectures can better decode:
+This project investigates whether deep spatio-temporal neural architectures can better model behaviorally relevant motor dynamics from Purkinje cell activity, including movement-related behavioral states associated with tongue movement tasks.

-- Movement deceleration
-- Behavioral intent
-- Coordinated neural population dynamics

 The work is inspired by prior research including: